HeliosPrimeOne/ragforge/README.md

 ## Test dataset

-For testing, this repo comes preloaded with [The Art of War by Sun Tzu](https://www.globalgreyebooks.com/art-of-war-ebook.html#downloads) inside `SOURCE_DOCUMENTS` as an example file to use.
+For testing, this repo comes preloaded with [BMW Oil issue and diagnostic pdf] inside `SOURCE_DOCUMENTS` as an example file to use.

 ## Ingesting your OWN Data